Jubayer-Hamid/bid_lerobot/README.md

 from huggingface_hub import snapshot_download

 # Define the path where you want to download the checkpoint
-download_path = Path("/lerobot/ckpt/vqbet_pusht")
+download_path = Path("/lerobot/ckpt")

 # Download the checkpoint directory
 snapshot_download(repo_id="lerobot/vqbet_pusht", local_dir=download_path)
 ```

 Forward contrast sampling and bidirectional decoding require a reference policy.
 In our experiments, we used an [early checkpoint](https://drive.google.com/drive/u/0/folders/1FXHzPZPfTO7SCM-OTKUy3EEvKKTq3LC4) for the source of negative samples.
 One can direclty download the ["pretrained_weak_model"](https://drive.google.com/drive/u/0/folders/1kBPDBcPU3gLYCZNxkoRpXQ_e3tqi9lPR) and use it as the reference policy.
-Download and save the weak pre-trained checkpoint in ```lerobot/ckpt```.
+Download and save the weak pre-trained checkpoint as ```lerobot/ckpt/pretrained_weak_model```.

 To use random sampling, run the following command:
 ```